findy-network/findy-network.github.io/content/en/blog/replace-indy/index.md

 The `did:key` is superior because it is complete.
 You can compute (solve) a DID document by receiving a valid DID key identifier.
-No third party or additional source of truth.
-However, we cannot communicate with the `did:key`'s holder because the DIDDoc doesn't include service endpoints.
+No third party or additional source of truth is needed.
+However, we cannot communicate with the `did:key`'s holder because the DIDDoc doesn't include [service endpoints](https://www.w3.org/TR/did-core/#services).
 So, there is no one listening and nothing to connect to.

 Both `did:onion`'s and `did:web`'s DIDDocs can include service endpoints because they can offer the DID document by their selves from their own servers.
 We must